ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus-cc510.md

 ### Subject to Change

 The details in this syllabus are not set in stone.
 Due to the flexible nature of this class, adjustments may need to be made as the semester progresses, though they will be kept to a minimum.
-If any changes occur, the changes will be posted on the K-State Online page for this course and emailed to all students.
+If any changes occur, the changes will be posted on the K-State Canvas page for this course and emailed to all students.

 ### Academic Honesty

 Kansas State University has an Honor and Integrity System based on personal integrity, which is presumed to be sufficient assurance that, in academic matters, one's work is performed honestly and without unauthorized assistance.
 Undergraduate and graduate students, by registration, acknowledge the jurisdiction of the Honor and Integrity System.
-The policies and procedures of the [Honor and Integrity System](https://www.k-state.edu/honor/) apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
+The policies and procedures of the Honor and Integrity System apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
+The Honor and Integrity System website can be reached via the following URL: [http://www.k-state.edu/honor](http://www.k-state.edu/honor).
 A component vital to the Honor and Integrity System is the inclusion of the Honor Pledge which applies to all assignments, examinations, or other course work undertaken by students.
 The Honor Pledge is implied, whether or not it is stated: "On my honor, as a student, I have neither given nor received unauthorized aid on this academic work."
 A grade of XF can result from a breach of academic honesty.
 The F indicates failure in the course; the X indicates the reason is an Honor Pledge violation.

 **For this course, a violation of the Honor Pledge will result in an automatic 0 for the assignment and the violation will be reported to the Honor System.
 A second violation will result in an XF in the course.**

-The Codio platform can perform automatic plagiarism detection by comparing submitted projects against other students' submissions and known solutions.
-That information may be used to determine if plagiarism has taken place.

 ### Students with Disabilities

 Students with disabilities who need classroom accommodations, access to technology, or information about emergency building/campus evacuation processes should contact the Student Access Center and/or their instructor.
 Services are available to students with a wide range of disabilities including, but not limited to, physical disabilities, medical conditions, learning disabilities, attention deficit disorder, depression, and anxiety.
-If you are a student enrolled in campus/online courses through the Manhattan or Olathe campuses, contact the Student Access Center at accesscenter@k-state.edu, 785-532-6441; for K-State Polytechnic campus, contact Academic and Student Services at polytechnicadvising@ksu.edu or call 785-826-2674.
+If you are a student enrolled in campus/online courses through the Manhattan or Olathe campuses, contact the Student Access Center at accesscenter@k-state.edu, 785-532-6441; for K-State Polytechnic campus, contact Academic and Student Services at polytechnicadvising@ksu.edu or call 785-826-2974.

 ### Diversity and Inclusion

 {{% notice note %}}
-This is our personal policy and not a required syllabus statement from K-State.
+This is my personal policy and not a required syllabus statement from K-State.
 It has been adapted from [this statement](https://tomprof.stanford.edu/posting/1625) created by two educators at Brown University.
-We feel that a statement such as this is very powerful and important in today's world, and we'll do our best to live up to it.
+I feel that a statement such as this is very powerful and important in today's world, and I'll do my best to live up to it. --Russ
 {{% /notice %}}

 In an ideal world, science and technology would be objective.
 However, much of science and technology is subjective and is historically built on a small subset of privileged voices.
 In this class, we will reference many materials from a diverse set of sources, but limits still exist on this diversity.
 I acknowledge that it is possible that there may be both overt and covert biases in the material due to the lens with which it was written, even though the material is primarily of a technical nature.

 Please contact me or submit anonymous feedback through the Computer Science department office if you have any concerns or suggestions regarding this course and related materials.

-Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.).
-To help accomplish this:
+Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.) To help accomplish this:

 * If you have a name and/or use pronouns that differ from those that appear in your official K-State records, please let me know!
 * If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to talk with me.
 I want to be a resource for you.
-Please remember that you can also submit anonymous feedback as described above (which will lead to me making a general announcement to the class, if necessary, to address your concerns).
+Remember that you can also submit anonymous feedback (which will lead to me making a general announcement to the class, if necessary to address your concerns).
-* If you prefer to speak with someone outside of the course, your academic advisor or the staff in the College of Engineering Student Services office are excellent resources.
+* If you prefer to speak with someone outside of the course, your academic advisor or the staff in the College of Engineering Student Services office are excellent resources. <anonymity/confidential>

 I, like many people, am still in the process of learning about diverse perspectives and identities.
 If something was said in class, by anyone, that made you feel uncomfortable, please talk to me about it.
 Again, anonymous feedback is always an option.

 ### Netiquette

 {{% notice note %}}
-This is our personal policy and not a required syllabus statement from K-State.
+This is my personal policy and not a required syllabus statement from K-State.
 It has been adapted from [this statement](https://global.k-state.edu/students/courses/netiquette/) from K-State Global Campus, and the [Recurse Center Manual](https://www.recurse.com/manual).
-We have adapted their ideas to fit this course.
+I have adapted their ideas to fit this course. --Russ
 {{% /notice %}}

 Online communication is inherently different than in-person communication.
 When speaking in person, many times we can take advantage of the _context_ and _body language_ of the person speaking to better understand what the speaker _means_, not just what is said.
 This information is not present when communicating online, so we must be much more careful about what we say and how we say it in order to get our meaning across.